uva-cs/dsa2/pa/pa1/index.md

 In this example, there are three paths from the start node to the end node.
 The correct path your algorithm should return would be [0,2,3].

 - The edge [0,3] is at capacity (has 0 available space), so it cannot be used.
-- The path [0,1,4,3] has available capacity 16/40 (40%) on each of the three segments, so this averages to 40%.
+- The path [0,1,4,3] has available capacity 16/40 (40%) on each of the three segments, or 40%.
+The sum of these is 120%/
 - The path [0,2,3] has available capacity 60/100 (60%) for the path from 0-2, and 40/100 (40%) for the path from 2-3.
-This averages to 50%.
+This sums to 100%.

-As the third path maximizes the percentage of available capacity, it would be the output path.
+As the third path *minimizes the sum of load percentages*, it would be the output path.

 The actual output would be: